OpenEnergyPlatform/open-MaStR/docs/dataset.md

 ### MaStR data model
-A useful overview of the MaStR data model can be found [here (in german)](https://www.marktstammdatenregister.de/MaStRHilfe/files/webdienst/Objektmodell%20-%20Fachliche%20Ansicht%20V1.2.0.pdf).
+A useful overview of the MaStR data model can be found at the MaStR [help page](https://www.marktstammdatenregister.de/MaStRHilfe/subpages/faq.html).
 A translated version using the names from the tables you can find in your local database is presented here:

 === "translated image (english)"
     ![Data model of the MaStR](images/DetailAnlagen_english.PNG)